WKVT-FM

-WKVT-FM (92.7 MHz, "Rewind 92.7 & 102.3") is a radio station licensed to serve Brattleboro, Vermont.
-The station is owned by Saga Communications and licensed to Saga Communications of New England, LLC; it operates as part of Saga's Monadnock Broadcasting Group.
+WKVT-FM (92.7 MHz, "Rewind 92.7 & 102.3") is a radio station in Brattleboro, Vermont, United States.
+The station is owned by Saga Communications and licensed to Saga Communications of New England, LLC; it operates as part of Saga's Monadnock Media Group.
 It airs a classic hits music format.

 History

 The station has been assigned these call letters by the Federal Communications Commission since September 12, 1979.

 On December 19, 2016, WKVT-FM changed its format from classic hits to classic rock, branded as "Iconic Rock 92.7".